emilyzhou112/emilyzhou112.github.io/covid_disability.md

 *Figure 3: Relative risk score if calculated based on the center of the cluster*

 ![reproduction](assets/reproduction.png)
-*Figure 4: Relative risk score if calculated for each county in the cluser*
+*Figure 4: Relative risk score if calculated for each county in the cluster*

 ## Next step